Children’s Dentistry – Groveport, OH

 Avoiding Pediatric Dental Anxiety

 It is ideal to begin your child’s dental visits early.
 This way your child’s early experiences with the dentist will be pleasant, instead of traumatic because of dealing with a dental emergency.
 Our staff works hard to make your child’s visit a fun experience.
 We want them to look forward to their return appointments.
-We’ll see patients in our office as young as one year old, and parents are welcome to accompany their child during the exam.
+We’ll see patients in our dental office as young as one year old, and parents are welcome to accompany their child during the exam.

 - Don’t treat dental care as a punishment—Sometimes parents are tempted to “threaten” their children with a dental visit if they don’t regularly brush their teeth.
 Instead, help them understand that their dental visits are an extension of their daily oral hygiene.